CAS-14/Minecraft-Username-Availability-Checker/README.md

 # Minecraft Username Availability Checker

+Important: This is a fork of tropicbliss's repository.
+I added the ability to generate short names from a customisable set of characters.
+I plan to add an easier method to do this.

 This tiny utility is able to check Minecraft usernames in bulk to determine whether they were made available recently.

 This version includes multithreading support which drastically improves speed, making this one of the fastest username checkers ever.
 You'll get rate limited almost immediately, guaranteed!